smartyshaman/anantshiva.github.io/_posts/2027-03-28-i-dont-care-about-politics-and-I-dont-think-thats-a-problem.md

 ---
 layout: post
-title: "I Don’t Care About Politics.
-And I Don’t Think That’s a Problem."
+title: "Why I Don’t Care About Politics (And What I Actually Care About)"
 date: 2025-03-27
+tags: [Reflection]
 tags_color: '#4643ec'
 image: 'https://anantshiva.com/media/socrates-singapore.png'
 ---

-My friend got mad at me the other day.

-She was talking about politics.
-Passionate, fired up.
-And I said something like,
-> “I don’t really care about politics.”

-I could see her reevaluating our entire friendship in real-time.

-I wasn’t trying to dismiss her views.
-I wasn’t mocking her.
-I just meant what I said.

-I don’t care about politics.

-And maybe that makes me a bad citizen.
-But it also might be the only thing keeping me sane.
+*Note: This isn’t a political post.
+It’s not an argument.
+It’s not meant to convince anyone of anything.
+It’s just me thinking out loud about something I’ve been reflecting on lately.*

 ---

-### Socrates had this idea

-He didn’t think everyone should vote.

-Not because he thought people were stupid, but because he believed voting was a serious responsibility.
-One that required thought.
-Reflection.
-Self-awareness.

-You don’t let someone steer a ship without training.
-Why would you let someone steer a country if they’ve never even thought about what it means to govern?

-That idea stuck with me.
-Especially now, when so much of politics feels like it’s about taking sides instead of asking questions.

-It wasn’t about intelligence.
-It was about **wisdom**.
-About emotional maturity.
-About asking good questions instead of yelling bad answers.

-### Which brings me to Singapore.

-I vote for the PAP in every election.

-Not because they’re flawless.
-Not because I think they’ve gotten everything right.
-But because I believe they’ve done a lot well - and more importantly, they think long-term.

-Their plans for Singapore are rarely reactive.
-They're deliberate.
-Structured.
-Future-focused.

-Do I agree with everything?
-Nope.
-There are real issues — cost of living, inequality, housing pressures.
-But I also look around at the chaos in other countries and think: actually, we’re doing okay.
-More than okay, really.

-The systems here work.
-Public housing.
-Public transport.
-Healthcare.
-Education.
-Safety.

-These aren’t small things.

-It’s not perfect, sure, and there are things I wish were different.
-But overall?
-It gives people like me the space to live, raise a child, and focus on things that matter personally.

-### This is why I don’t get caught up in political tribalism

-iPhone vs Android.
-Man Utd vs Liverpool.
-Islam vs Christianity.
-PAP vs WP.

-Everything is a fucking rivalry.
-And once you pick a side, you’re not allowed to acknowledge anything good about the other.

-I find that exhausting.
-And unnecessary.

-Singapore is small.
-We can’t afford to fracture ourselves over slogans and vibes.

-### What I care about more is: what can I control?

-I’ve never been drawn to political identity.

-I’m more interested in what a system allows people to do.

-I care about raising my kid well.
-I care about learning new things.
-I care about staying healthy, being a good teacher, showing up for people I love.

-I’m not blindly loyal to any party.
-But I believe in results.
-I believe in structure.
-And I believe in giving credit where it’s due — even if it’s not the trendy thing to say.

-If something feels wrong, I’ll say it.
-If something feels broken, I’ll speak up about it.

-But I won’t let politics consume me.

-### Maybe that’s cowardice.
-Or maybe it’s clarity.

-I believe in personal agency.
-I believe in fixing yourself before trying to fix the system.
-I believe you can be engaged without being enraged.
-I believe it’s possible to live well without having to shout about it.

-So yeah, I don’t care about politics the way some people do.

-And if that makes me a bad citizen...
-Well, Socrates got sentenced to death too.
-So I guess I’m in good company.
+A few weeks ago, I was chatting with a friend.
+She’s passionate about Singapore politics, especially the opposition.
+She volunteers at rallies, stays updated on debates, and believes the ruling party has had it too easy for too long.

+Somewhere in the conversation, I said, "I don’t really care that much about politics."

+It wasn’t meant as a provocation.
+It was just me being honest.

+The conversation turned awkward after that.
+I could feel her pulling back, like I had said something careless or shallow.
+But the truth is—I’ve been thinking about why I said it, and I still stand by it.

+Not because I don’t care about society or how decisions get made.
+But because I care more about other things.

+I’ve always liked the way Socrates thought about civic responsibility.
+He believed that making decisions about governance isn’t just a right—it’s something that requires thought, reflection, and discipline.
+He compared it to steering a ship.
+You wouldn’t hand the wheel to someone who’s never learned how to navigate.

+That metaphor makes sense to me, especially when I look at how people talk about politics today.
+It often feels less like steering a ship and more like shouting at each other over who gets to sit at the wheel.

+When it comes to Singapore, my view is simple: this country works.
+It’s not perfect, but the foundations are solid.
+The public housing system works.
+Healthcare is accessible.
+Education is fair, even if you’re not rich.
+The trains show up on time.
+There’s a basic structure here that supports people who want to build something meaningful with their lives.

+That’s not something I take lightly.

+And because of that, I vote for the PAP in every election.

+Not because I think they’re flawless.
+Not because I agree with everything they do.
+But because, on balance, they’ve demonstrated something I care deeply about: long-term thinking.
+They don’t just govern for the next election cycle.
+They build for the next ten, twenty, thirty years.

+I don’t see that kind of forward thinking in many other places.

+Of course, there are issues.
+Housing costs, inequality, rising expenses—it’s not all sunshine.
+But when I compare what’s happening here to the mess I see elsewhere, it’s clear to me that Singapore is doing more than most.

+That’s why I don’t get worked up about politics.
+I don’t see the point of turning it into a team sport, like Liverpool vs Man Utd or iPhone vs Android.
+Too many people spend their energy arguing about which side is better, without realizing they’re caught in the same game.

+What I care about more is whether the system allows me—and people like me—to live well.
+To raise my kid.
+To do meaningful work.
+To focus on the things I can control.

+That’s where I choose to spend my energy.

+I care about whether my son can get a good education.
+Whether I can walk home safely at night.
+Whether I can teach my students something useful.
+Whether I can keep learning, keep improving, keep showing up.

+That’s what matters to me.

+If something feels unfair, I’ll question it.
+If something breaks, I’ll say something.
+But I don’t want politics to become part of my identity.
+I don’t want to live my life in a permanent argument.

+There are better things to do with my time.

+That’s where I’m at right now.
+Maybe that’ll change.
+But for now, I’d rather focus on what I can actually control.